 “Planning to survive the effect of a catastrophe is very different from planning to survive its cause.”

 Lundin goes on to differentiate that the latter is a fear-mongering mindset, whilst the former is one with common sense and level-headedness.

-The book shares a lot of insight on urban survival, self- reliance and, unlike most manuals or survival gurus who preach guns and ammo, it teaches the power of common sense and living off what you already have.
+The book shares a lot of insight on urban survival, self-reliance, and, unlike most survival gurus or survival books that preach guns and ammo, it teaches the power of common sense and living off what you already have.